pgina/docs/mysql_auth.md

 including password (possibly a hash), and compares the user supplied password with the one retrieved from the database.
 It registers success if the passwords (or hashes) match.

-The MySQL database can store plain text passwords or password hashes.
-The plugin currently supports the following hashes: MD5, SHA1, SHA256, SHA384, and SHA512.

 The MySQL Authentication plugin expects user information to be stored in a table with a specific schema.
 The configuration UI can be used to create the table (see below).
 Users can be added using standard SQL.
 Since pGina does not currently support password changes,